Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

    "r","string","The target subreddit.
-An alternative to specifying the subreddit name in the URL."
+An alternative to specifying the subreddit name in the URL (`{subreddit}`)."
    "user","string","A username."

 |